mameshini/ai-cookbook/src/langchain/README.md

 The chat agent pattern demonstrates how to create an interactive AI assistant that can use external tools.

-Key features: chain prompt, AgentExecutor, model, tools, and memory.
+Key features: chained prompt, model, AgentExecutor, tools, and memory.
 This chain implements the "ReAct" (Reason + Act) pattern, where the agent can:

 1. Reason about what tools it needs